You are visitor number since 03/30/02

 I also added a spring to keep the plate pressed down so that it doesn't jam when I'm reinstalling the tailstock and rounded the leading edges of the plate with a file so that it slide back into place more easily.

-This is one of the all time best mods for the 7x10.
-It's a fair amount of work to do it, but it makes the lathe much nicer to work on.
-Mine is derived from JW Early's design.
+This is one of the all time best mods for the 7×10.
+It’s a fair amount of work to do it, but it makes the lathe much nicer to work on.
+Mine is derived from JW Early’s design.
 See my Cam-lock Tailstock page for complete details on this mod.

-control box.
-I keep the extra nuts for the 4-jaw and 4" 3-jaw chuck on this post when
+I turned a little post out of aluminum and epoxied it to the control box.
+I keep the extra nuts for the 4-jaw and 4″ 3-jaw chuck on this post when they are not in use.

-I got this idea from Varmint Al, then embellished it with a T-handle.
-Note the brass plug in the tip of the bolt.
-The bolt is a standard steel 1/4x20 from which I removed the head and then added the brass extension.
 A small brad passes through a hole drilled through both pieces to lock them together..
 A 1/4 x 20 hole is drilled and tapped in the saddle casting (remove the carriage from the ways before drilling!)
 I made this one before I learned how to do threading on the lathe so I just used a commercial bolt.
-You could make one from a solid piece of brass and thread it using a die or by cutting threads on the lathe.

 This is a real simple mod and is much better than having no carriage lock at all, but it has the disadvantage that it tends to lift the saddle away from the ways which is undesirable.
-Several other mods have been developed since Varmint Al posted the first one - including a really nice design by Vikki Ford - check it out.
-I have also published a Premium Content cam lock carriage lock project that applies downward force directly under the center of the saddle.

-Another embellished Varmint Al idea.
-The carriage stop clamps onto the back side of the ways.
-It is handy for stopping the carriage when a certain point in its travel is reached - say at a shoulder.
 I find it very useful when boring to a specific depth.
 I added the stop screw so that I can precisely set the stop point after clamping the device to the ways.
 It also solves the problem of chips jamming between the edge of the saddle and the side of the stop.
 The spring keeps it from moving due to vibration.

-The minimum spindle speed on the HF 7x10 as it comes from the factory is too fast for some operations such as tapping.
+The minimum spindle speed on the HF 7×10 as it comes from the factory is too fast for some operations such as tapping.
 Tapping under power is a little risky even at slow speeds since it is easy to break the tap off in the workpiece but, with care, it can be very effective.

-very good low speed capability right out of the box.
-Lathes made after 2001 do not
+The newer lathes have more sophisticated power supplies than the earlier versions and have very good low speed capability right out of the box.
+Lathes made after 2001 do not require this mod.

 Additionally, since the speed adjustments must be carried out with power applied, shorting out the circuit board is also a potential risk.
 To minimize this risk, and the risk of shock, use a tool with an insulated handle with a very small metal screwdriver tip.
 TV alignment tools are ideal for this.
 Here's the tool I use: